Home Independent Study for Kindergarten through Grade 8

 After a brief orientation meeting to introduce families to the various aspects of this program, parents, students, and the supervising teacher meet weekly to discuss assignments and review student progress.
 During the appointment time, the teacher assists parents with instructional and assessment strategies and teaching methodologies, as needed.
 Student work assigned at the prior appointment is evaluated as to completeness and quality, and formal and informal assessments of progress are given.
 Parents and the teacher discuss the assignments for the next period of work for all subject areas, and the next appointment date is set.
 Parents may also contact the consulting teacher at any time by phone or email if further assistance or clarification is needed.

 Parents of students participating in the Home Independent Study option through Verdugo Academy will find that the same level of support the Glendale Unified School District provides for families enrolled in traditional schools also exists for them.
-This includes academic counseling services, access to Healthy Kids and Healthy Start programs.
+This includes academic counseling services, and access to Healthy Kids and Healthy Start programs.